About Mexico City

 • Top trade partners: United States, Canada, China, Japan

-• Currency: Mexican peso (MXN) exchange houses
+• Currency: Mexican peso (MXN)

 • Mexican Independence Day: September 16, 1810